Grey heron: Breeding

 This species breeds in colonies known as heronries, usually in high trees close to lakes, the seashore, or other wetlands.
 Other sites are sometimes chosen, and these include low trees and bushes, bramble patches, reed beds, heather clumps and cliff ledges.
 The same nest is used year after year until blown down; it starts as a small platform of sticks but expands into a bulky nest as more material is added in subsequent years.
-It may be lined with smaller twigs, strands of root or dead grasses, and in reed beds, it is built from dead reeds.
+It may be lined with smaller twigs, strands of root or dead grasses; in reed beds, it is built from dead reeds.
 The male usually collects the material, while the female constructs the nest.
 Breeding activities take place between February and June.
 When a bird arrives at the nest, a greeting ceremony occurs in which each partner raises and lowers its wings and plumes.
 In continental Europe, and elsewhere, nesting colonies sometimes include nests of the purple heron and other heron species.

 Courtship involves the male calling from his chosen nesting site.
 On the arrival of the female, both birds participate in a stretching ceremony, in which each bird extends its neck vertically before bringing it backwards and downwards with the bill remaining vertical, simultaneously flexing its legs, before returning to its normal stance.
 The snapping ceremony is another behaviour where the neck is extended forward, the head is lowered to the level of the feet, and the mandibles are vigorously snapped together.
 This may be repeated 20-40 times.
 When the pairing is settled, the birds may caress each other by attending to the other bird's plumage.
 The male may then offer the female a stick, which she incorporates into the nest.
-At this, the male becomes excited, further preening the female and copulation takes place.
+At this, the male becomes excited, further preening the female, and copulation takes place.